Joseon Navy: Gunpowder

 In 1395, several weapons were in use: a series of cannons called the daejanggunpo, ijanggunpo, and samjanggunpo, a shell-firing mortar called the jillyeopo, series of yuhwa, juhwa, and chokcheonhwa rockets, which were the forerunners of the singijeon, and a signal gun called the shinpo.
 These cannons improved during Taejong's rule.
-Among the people responsible for the developments was Choe Hae-san, son of Choe Mu-seon.
+Among the people responsible for the developments was Ch'oe Hae-san, son of Ch'oe Mu-sŏn.

 The Koreans use the hwacha – multiple rocket-propelled arrows.
 The hwacha consisted of a two-wheeled cart carrying a board filled with holes into which the singijeon were inserted.
 It could fire up to 200 singijeon, a type of rocket arrow, all at once.
 The hwacha also has a variant called the munjong hwacha; it can fire 100 rocket arrows or 200 small Chongtong bullets at one time with changeable modules.
 The navy used them on panokseons under Admiral Yi Sun-sin to attack Japanese ships from a distance.

 The cheon "heaven" or "sky," Ji "earth," Hyeon "black," and Hwang "yellow" or "gold" names are not significant, being the first four characters of the Thousand Character Classic.
 His son, Sejong, also made many improvements and increased the ranges of these cannons (called hwapo and later hwatong "fire tube" and chongtong "gun tube").
-The seungja "victory gun," was a chongtong that serves as a standard Korean gun.
-A handheld shotgun-like cannon was attached to a staff that fired a large arrow, a bullet, and 15 small pellets by lighting a fuse.
-The gunners also used the seungja chongtong as a two-handed club in melee combat.
-Another variant was the soseungja chongtong, a handheld cannon attached to a gunstock that fired a bullet and a large arrow, but like the seungja it can only fire by lighting the fuse.
-In 1596, the seungja were phased out in favor of Japanese-style muskets and arquebuses.
-The Koreans called these jochong (조총/鳥銃).
 In the early 1500s, the bullanggi (불랑기/佛狼機), a breech-loading swivel gun, was introduced to Korea from Portugal via China.
 It was divided into sizes 1 through 5, in decreasing size.
 The small but powerful cannons of this era saw extensive use during the Japanese invasions of Korea (1592–98) by both the Joseon Navy and the army.
 Mortars used at this time were the chongtong-wan'gue, byeoldae-wan'gu, dae-wan'gu, jung-wan'gu, and so-wan'gu.
 These fired stones or the bigeukjincheonre a timed explosive shell.
 They were very effective against the weaker-built Japanese ships.
 The Nanjung ilgi says that many captured and used by the Japanese realized their full potential.
 The Hong'ipo (Korean: 홍이포; Hanja: 紅夷砲) was a cannon introduced from the Netherlands by Hendrick Hamel and others in the 1650s.
 Joseon also used this cannon during the 1866 French campaign against Korea, the 1871 United States expedition to Korea and the Ganghwa Island incident of September 20, 1875.